-- Speeding (the campus speed limit is 20 M.P.H. except where posted) - (b) Reckless driving - (c) Double parking - (d) Driving wrong way in one-way tane Parking in "No Parking" lane - (e) - (f) Improper parking (parts of car outside the limits of a parking space). - Parking in wrong area (for exmple, handicapped (9) or "No Parking" areas) - Parking trailers or boats on campus - (i) Parking or driving on campus in areas other than those designated for vehicular traffic - (j) Violations of all state statues regulating vehicular traffic. - Failure to display parking permit (k) - Collision with another vehicle or any sign or (I) immovable object - A citation is notice that a student's parking permit has been suspended.
+- Speeding (the campus speed limit is 20 M.P.H. except where posted) - Reckless driving - Double parking - Driving wrong way in one-way lane Parking in "No Parking" lane - Improper parking (parts of car outside the limits of a parking space). - Parking in wrong area (for exmple, handicapped (g) or "No Parking" areas) - Parking trailers or boats on campus - Parking or driving on campus in areas other than those designated for vehicular traffic - Violations of all state statues regulating vehicular traffic. - Failure to display parking permit - Collision with another vehicle or any sign or immovable object - A citation is notice that a student's parking permit has been suspended.
 The service charge to reinstate the parking and driving permit must be paid at the Business Office.
-Failure to pay the service charge will result in the impoundment of a vehicle that is parked on campus and whose decal has been suspended. - A person who receives a campus citation shall have the right within ten days to appeal in writing to the Vice President of Business, accompanied by whatever reason the person feels that the citation should not have been issued. - If it becomes necessary to remove an improperly parked vehicle, an independent whecker operator may be called.
-The owner of the vehicle will be charged the wrecker fee in addition to the service charge for reinstatement of driving and parking privileges. - Visitors to campus are also required to follow College regulations. - The service charge for reinstatement of the parking and driving permit will be \$5.00 per citation. - Four citations per car during an academic year will result in permanent suspension of parking and driving permit for the balance of that academic year.
-A new total commences on August 1 of each year.
-The College is not responsible for the theft of vehicles - on campus or their contents.
+Fallure to pay the service charge will result in the impoundment of a vehicle that is parked on campus and whose decal has been suspended. - (4) A person who receives a campus citation shall have the right within ten days to appeal in writing to the Vice President of Business, accompanied by whatever reason the person feels that the citation should not have been issued. - If it becomes necessary to remove an improperty parked vehicle, an independent wrecker operator may be called.
+The owner of the vehicle will be charged the wrecker lee in addition to the service charge for reinstatement of driving and parking privileges. - Visitors to campus are also required to follow College regulations. - The service charge for reinstatement of the parking and driving permit will be \$5.00 per citation.
+Four citations per car during an academic year will - result in permanent suspension of parking and driving permit for the balance of that academic year.
+A new total commences on August 1 of each year - The College is not responsible for the thaft of vehicles on campus or their contents.